 A baby needs an infant seat.
 No exceptions.

 Just because a seat says you can use it from 0 kg does NOT mean it is suitable for a baby.
-Ethical car seat salespeople will tell you that your baby needs to be in an infant seat until they can sit on their own.
+Ethical car seat salespeople will tell you that your baby needs to be in an infant seat until they can sit on their own for extended stretches.
 Ideally, they should stay in the seat until they reach the maximum height or weight on the orange sticker on the seat.
 This is usually at 13kg or 75cm, around age 1.
 All infant seats are exclusively rear facing.

 If budget is an issue, buy the safest infant seat and forget the isofix base.

 Isofix isn’t a safety feature, except in reducing installion mistakes.
 I have recently seen a number of parents who have made errors with the isofix base, so that isn’t always true.
 A proper seatbelt installation is even a percentage point or so safer in most independent testing.

 In an infant seat, isofix is definitely a great convenience and makes life a lot easier – which every parent needs.
 That said, the base often costs as much as the seat itself.

 On the topic of isofix bases, some brands will sell the base as a long term investment.
 There are a number of gorgeous modular systems available, these bases work with both the infant and toddler seat.
 While there can be great value in this if you have a bigger budget than most, it is worth keeping in mind that the safest toddler seats don’t need isofix.
 And that isofix seats limit harness use to 18kg, as opposed to the Axkid Minikid, Axkid Move, BeSafe iZi Plus or the Volvo Maxway (seatbelt only install, allowing harnessing to 25kg).

 Lastly – choose your travel system AFTER buying the safest seat you can afford.
 Many travel systems come with no-name brand infant seats that don’t even come with a manual.